Arnold Zimmerman

 Zimmerman's art belongs to the public collections of the Metropolitan Museum of Art, Los Angeles County Museum of Art, Smithsonian American Art Museum, and Brooklyn Museum, among others.
 In 2021, his work appeared in the Metropolitan Museum exhibition, "Shapes From Out of Nowhere."
-He received fellowships and awards from organizations including the National Endowment for the Arts, Louis Comfort Tiffany Foundation and New York Foundation for the Arts.The Louis Comfort Tiffany Foundation.
-Arnold Zimmerman, Award Winners.
-Retrieved April 28, 2022.
-Zimmerman, who worked out of a Brooklyn, New York studio for most of his career, died in Hudson, New York in 2021.Perreault, John.
-"Arnold Zimmerman," American Ceramics, Spring 2003, p.
-40–1.
+He received fellowships and awards from organizations including the National Endowment for the Arts, Louis Comfort Tiffany Foundation and New York Foundation for the Arts.
+Zimmerman, who worked out of a Brooklyn, New York studio for most of his career, died in Hudson, New York in 2021.

 Early life and career

 Zimmerman was born December 13, 1954, in Poughkeepsie, New York and grew up in Ossining, New York.
 He apprenticed as a potter in Lincolnshire, England prior to enrolling at the Kansas City Art Institute, where he studied under ceramic artist Ken Ferguson and earned a BFA In 1977.
 Prior to graduating, Zimmerman studied stone carving at a Lacoste, Provence, France limestone quarry, an experience that figured prominently in his early work.
 He continued his studies at New York State College of Ceramics at Alfred University completing an MFA in 1979.

 In the early 1980s, Zimmerman moved to New York City and opened a studio in a converted Williamsburg, Brooklyn factory in 1983.
-In his first professional decade, he appeared in major ceramics surveys at the Museum of Contemporary Crafts, SUNY Stonybrook, American Craft Museum, Seattle Art Museum, and National Museum of Ceramic Art, among others.Halper, Vicki.
-Clay Revisions: Plate, Cup, Vase, Seattle, WA: Seattle Art Museum; American Federation of Arts, 1987.
-Retrieved April 22, 2022.Wechsler, Susan.
-The Raw Edge: Ceramics of the 80s, Greenvale, NY: Hillwood Art Gallery, C.W.
-Post Center, 1983.
-Retrieved April 22, 2022.
+In his first professional decade, he appeared in major ceramics surveys at the Museum of Contemporary Crafts, SUNY Stonybrook, American Craft Museum, Seattle Art Museum, and National Museum of Ceramic Art, among others.
 Five of his monumental works were also selected by the Everson Museum of Art—noted for its ceramics collection—to line the front entrance of its building.
 During that period, he met his wife, Ann Rosenthal, a member of the avant-garde theater scene then working at the performance space Franklin Furnace.

 In his later career, Zimmerman had solo shows at the Garth Clark Gallery, Daum Museum of Contemporary Art, Sherry Leedy Contemporary Art, Museu do Azulejo, Snug Harbor Cultural Center, Greenwich House Pottery, and Rhode Island School of Design Museum (RISD), among others.
 His work also appeared in surveys at the Katonah Museum of Art, Islip Art Museum, Neuberger Museum of Art, and Kemper Museum of Contemporary Art.